Navigating the New Normal

 Sensitive information must be well-protected, according to the law and in keeping with best business practices.
 We are advising health care and hospital systems, universities, governments, nonprofits, financial services companies, and businesses on how to exchange information and serve clients effectively and without fear their data will fall into the wrong hands.
 We’re setting up compliance programs, auditing existing data security protocols, and advising on quickly evolving regulatory regimes.

-We are advising public companies on setting up secure, virtual shareholder meetings and helping real estate clients with issues related to PropTech.
-And our Client Value and Innovation professionals are setting up client portals to provide 24/7 access to our teams and the work we generate together.
+We’ve advised public companies on setting up secure, virtual shareholder meetings and helped real estate clients with issues related to PropTech.
+And our Client Value and Innovation professionals have created client portals to provide 24/7 access to our teams and the work we generate together.

 Ballard Spahr is home to the nation’s preeminent Media and Entertainment practice.
-We are helping clients across platforms navigate issues related to interruptions and resumption of film and television production and live events, contract disputes, risk management, access to government information, and technical solutions.
+We’ve helped clients across platforms navigate issues related to interruptions and resumption of film and television production and live events, contract disputes, risk management, access to government information, and technical solutions.

-We are assisting with employment-related issues, such as those involved in the safe return to work.
-We are guiding clients on risk management and insurance coverage, helping them identify alternative funding sources or amend credit lines, and advising on leasing or real estate issues related to reopening.
+We’ve assisted with employment-related issues, such as those involved in the safe work environments.
+We’ve guided clients on risk management and insurance coverage, which has helped them identify alternative funding sources or amend credit lines.
+We’ve also advised on leasing or real estate issues related to reopening.

 The pandemic has underscored racial inequities at a time of reckoning for the nation, and we are assisting media and entertainment companies—as well as individual authors, journalists, and bloggers—engaged in related First Amendment matters.
 We are helping clients secure access to health and crime statistics, government investigation data, and police body camera footage.